openjdk/jdk/common/doc/testing.md

 can always submit a list of fully qualified test descriptors in the `TEST` variable if you want to shortcut the parser.

-### JTreg
+### JTReg

-JTreg test groups can be specified either without a test root, e.g. `:tier1` (or `tier1`, the initial colon is optional), or with, e.g.
+JTReg test groups can be specified either without a test root, e.g. `:tier1` (or `tier1`, the initial colon is optional), or with, e.g.
 `hotspot/test:tier1`, `jdk/test:jdk_util`.